SnowRipple/Crane/README.md

 - Easily launch multiple instances of the same container.
 - Share data between the host machine and containers running in the environment
 - Create daemonized containers that can be easily accessed and modified afterwards.
+- Ability to freeze containers into immutable images and saving your container's changes step by step (similar to Dockerfile commits after each command).
+- SSH to daemonized containers.
 - Many more...

+#Example Usage

+Crane was created to improve collaboration between developers.
+With a single configuration file (let's face it: it does not get simpler than TOML format) and a single executable you can export and recreate your environment on another machines with a single command!

+You can define a cluster of containers and run multiple commands inside of them (possibly different per each container) using (again) a single command!

 # Requirements